-Was There an Actual Injury?
+Was There an Actual Injury Under Louisiana Workers Compensation?

 An injury in Louisiana workers compensation cases is defined as a personal injury by accident arising out of in the course of employment.

-Injury Is Presumed to be Work-Related
+The Injury Is Presumed to Be Work-Related

-In workers compensation cases, a disability is presumed to be the result of a work-related accident if, before the accident, the injured person was in good health, but beginning with the accident the symptoms of the disability appear and continue.
+In workers compensation cases, a disability is presumed to be the result of a work-related accident if, before the accident, the injured person was in good health, but beginning with the accident, the symptoms of the disability appear and continue.

 But there should be medical evidence to show a reasonable possibility of a causal connection between the accident and the disability, or that the nature of the accident, when combined with other facts of the situation, appears to show a causal connection.
 The phrase causal connection means simply that one thing caused another thing.